 Looking back, I’m not sure what divine deity led me to Ron’s Hamburgers & Chili.

 Maybe it was the Oklahoma heat, undulating from South Denver Avenue, mingling with the aroma of charred beef, creating a culinary mirage.
 Maybe I was disarmed by a morning spent interviewing charming cowboys in big trucks beneath azure skies.
-Maybe it was the impending arrival of my 34th birthday and the heady intoxication of a new city, a new state, and the growing sense of a new self-emergence, emboldened by the discovery of solo travel.
+Maybe it was the impending arrival of my 34th birthday and the heady intoxication of a new city, a new state, and the growing sense of a new self-emergence, emboldened by the discovery of solo female travel.

 Maybe it was Yelp.
 I was really into Yelp back then.